nickstuer/mooch/README.md

 ### Validators
  - Raise a RuntimeError if the current python version is not compatible with your project.
  - Raise a RuntimeError if the current operating system is not compatible with your project.
+ - Raise a RuntimeError if system commands like `git` are not in system's `PATH`
+ - Raise a RuntimeError if a list of environmental variables are not set.

 ### Logging Decorators
 **`@log_entry_exit`**